eProsima/Fast-DDS-docs/docs/fastdds/transport/shared_memory/shared_memory.rst

 Definition of Concepts
 ----------------------

-This section describes basic concepts that will help understanding how the Shared Memory Transport works in order to deliver the data messages to the appropriate :ref:`dds_layer_domainParticipant`.
+This section describes basic concepts to help explain how the Shared Memory Transport works in order to deliver the data messages to the appropriate :ref:`dds_layer_domainParticipant`.
-The purpose is not to be a exhaustive reference of the implementation, but to be a comprehensive explanation of each concept, so that users can configure the transport to their needs.
+The purpose is not to be an exhaustive reference of the implementation, but to be a comprehensive explanation of each concept, so that users can configure the transport to their needs.

 Many of the descriptions in this section will be made following the example use case depicted in the following figure,